Shi-web/Library-Management-System/README.md

 # Library Management System

 This is a Java-based Library Management System that allows users to manage a collection of publications and patrons, and handle checkouts and returns.
-The system provides a menu-driven interface for users to interact with the library data.
+The system follows Object-Oriented Programming (OOP) principles and provides a menu-driven interface for users to interact with the library data.

 ## Features